 I would like to thank Jean Louis-Ligné, who helped us put some numbers on the Vikare.
 Jean Louis has been studying the Magnus effect for a long time, and he is working on a new type of flying car.

-The Vikare concept was designed by Jorge Ciprian, an Industrial Designer from Argentina.
+The Vikare concept was imagined in September 2018 by Charles Bombardier and designed by Jorge Ciprian, an Industrial Designer from Argentina.
 Jorge graduated with a degree in design from the University of Buenos Aires, and he currently works as freelance designer.